 A strong company culture can be felt by your team but also shows through the work they deliver and in the way your organization is viewed from the outside.
 Potential candidates will check your social media, job review sites, and the information on your website to get a sense of your company culture.
 If you’re currently hiring, make sure that these channels reflect the culture you’ve created!Leia: Como continuar a desenvolver comunidades inclusivas ao trabalhar remotamente

 As part of your onboarding process (or transition into a remote company), you should define processes clearly.
 Working from home gives your teammates freedom they likely won’t experience in an office setting.
 While that freedom is great and part of the reason your team works remotely, the lack of face-to-face interaction can also create misunderstandings and miscommunication.

 There are several areas where work processes and rules should be clearly established.
-For example, since 44% of remote workers do not find it necessary to get dressed up for a video call, you may want to set up a certain etiquette for online meetings.
+For example, since 44% of remote workers do not find it necessary to get dressed up for a video call, you may want to set up a certain business etiquette for online meetings.

 To nip miscommunication and lost conversations in the bud, use a communication plan to clearly define which channels to use for what kind of communication.
 Slack is great for quick check-ins or private conversations but project-specific questions are probably better communicated in a shared document or software.

 According to the 2021 Anatomy of Work Index, 60% of a person’s time at work is spent on work about work (e.g., communication about work, searching for information, switching between apps, etc.).
 All that time spent on manual, duplicative tasks instead of skilled work can negatively impact your team’s performance.
 Defining work processes clearly can minimize the amount of work about work your team has to deal with.Leia: Como criar uma pirâmide de clareza com as Metas na Asana